 The design of the arrays is based on the array transfer function (in terms of frequency and the slowness components).
 The frequencies are chosen between 5 and 10 Hz, corresponding to mean dominant frequencies of the local events.
+These events include volcano-tectonic earthquakes as well as other types of volcano-seismic signals such as hybrid events and harmonic tremors, the latter characterized by a frequency range between 1 to 5 Hz.
 Each array is circular and consists of a central station with two concentric rings with diameters of 700 m and 350 m, respectively.
 Four of the ten stations at each array are equipped with broad-band stations, the other six stations with 4.5 Hz short-period sensors (see lower right inset map in Fig. 1).
 As we expect events with mean frequencies between 5 and 10 Hz, the array is optimized for mean frequencies of 7.5 Hz.
-The array transfer function for 7.5 Hz is shown in the supplementary material (Fig. S1).
+The array transfer function for 7.5 Hz is shown in the supplementary material (Fig. S1c).
 It shows a single sharp maximum of energy and only minor secondary peaks.
 The circular shape of the array leads to a circular, symmetric peak in energy, which allows the detection of incoming wave fronts from any direction.
+For comparison, the transfer functions for 5 and 15 Hz are shown in Fig. S1 as well.
+These conventional array responses are calculated for single frequencies.
+However, when performing a time-domain array analysis, a broader frequency band is incorporated implicitly.
+The stacking of (integration over) the array response of a wider frequency band leads to a much narrower peak.
+Additionally, sidelobes are strongly suppressed.